GenerateNU/3stones/docs/DB-Schema.md

 - All locations are addresses
 - TODO: Constraint checking on shares: the shares that users have bought of a project should never exceed its total_shares (obv), consequently theres also some stuff we could maybe do to calculate remaining shares, idk.
 - TODO: fuck we need to keep purchase history
+    - I think if we just change user_shares to user_shares_purchases (table stores # of shares user has in a project -> table stores purchases of shares of project over time that a user made) this fixes it well, though this could result in some complex queries for getting total shares user has in a project, shares remaining, etc.
 # Models and their table details
 - Users
     - Supabase ID as primary key
         - Auth middleware will handle syncing (if the given token is valid but is for a user with no entry, create that entry)
     - First and last name
     - TODO: what other fields would we want here?
-- Investment
+- Project
-    - Developer id (associates the investment w/ the developer)
+    - Developer id (associates the project w/ the developer)
     - Title & description
     - Location
     - Total shares, price/share